 3.x.
 "SOCE monitor" means an apparatus installed in the vehicle that maintains an estimate of the state of certified energy by means of an algorithm operating on data collected from the vehicle systems.

 3.x.
-"EstimatedSOCR” means an estimate of state of certified range produced by an SOCR monitor.
+"On-board SOCR” means an estimate of state of certified range produced by an SOCR monitor.

 3.x.
-"Estimated SOCE" means an estimate of state of certified energy produced by an SOCE monitor.
+"On-board SOCE" means an estimate of state of certified energy produced by an SOCE monitor.

 3.x.
 "Measured SOCR" means the state of certified range as determined by the measured range divided by the certified range.